-Kaloko-Honokohau National Historical Park is located on the Big Island and is a spiritual and historical places to visit.
+Kaloko-Honokohau National Historical Park is located on the Big Island and is a spiritual and historical place to visit.

 Etched on lava rock by ancient Hawaiians, hundreds of petroglyphs can be found in this park.
-There’s also two popular fishponds and great hiking trails in the park.
+There are also two popular fishponds and great hiking trails in the park.

-Chances are, you’ll come across Hawaiian Green Sea Turtles and other wildlife while on the beach.
+Chances are, you’ll come across Hawaiian Green Sea Turtles and other wildlife while on the beach too.

 23. Dole Plantation